 Monsoon Season

 The Season of Monsoons is the monsoon season.
 In Nepal, it lasts from June through August.
 Short treks to lower altitude regions can still be enjoyable, even though there might be better times for longer walks.
+The luxuriant vegetation and gushing rivers enhance the already breathtaking views.

 Regardless of the Nepal Short Trek Season, Nepal has something to offer for every type of trekker.
 So pack your bags and get ready to embark on an unforgettable adventure in the land of the Himalayas!